 Which are the most reliable electric ranges?

-An electric range is an essential part of the kitchen so you may be concerned about how reliable it will be.
+An electric range is an essential part of the kitchen, so you may be concerned about its reliability.
 For peace of mind, look for a good warranty when choosing your range.
-The models we reviewed offer warranties between one and three years, with the Electrolux E130EF45QS Electric Range coming with a three-year guarantee.
-Often the more expensive models come with a longer guarantee, so you’ll have to weigh up whether a higher initial outlay is worth the reassurance.
+The models we reviewed offer warranties between one and three years.
+Often, the more expensive models come with a longer guarantee, so you’ll have to weigh up whether a higher initial outlay is worth the reassurance.